- Concrete Stamps

-How to Stamp ConcreteA step-by-step overview of the stamping process
+How to Stamp ConcreteA step-by-step overview of the concrete stamping process

 There are a lot of steps involved in stamping concrete, and only a short window of time in which to get them done.
 Unlike when applying a decorative coating or stain to hardened concrete, crews need to complete the entire stamping process before the fresh concrete sets.
 To do the job successfully, contractors must be experienced, organized, and well prepared.
 For large projects in particular, that means diagraming the stamping layout in advance, having the stamping tools lined up and ready to go, and making sure enough labor is available for the job at hand.